COOL WATER

 “Water.”

-Aware that it wasn't just the eyes that could be deceived in the desert but the ears also, nevertheless Johnny followed the sound toward the back of the cave careful not to break anything slipping or falling down down slippy rocks or old dynamited mine shafts.
+Aware that it wasn’t just the eyes that could be deceived in the desert but the ears as well, Johnny nevertheless followed the sound toward the back of the cave, careful not to slip or fall down the slick rocks or into an old dynamited mineshaft.

-Feeling his scarred hand against the walls of the warm rock Johnny felt he was being led more by faith now than by reason.
-It was unlikely they'd be any water at the back of this cave but he had to believe in something otherwise it would just be a question of going out of his mind waiting to die like a bug on its back.
+Feeling his scarred hand along the warm rock, Johnny sensed he was being led more by faith now than by reason.
+It was unlikely there’d be any water at the back of the cave, but he had to believe in something; otherwise, it would simply be a matter of going out of his mind waiting to die like a bug on its back.

-Then listening again, Johnny could hear the faint sound of what sounded like a faint trickle of water punctuated with little drops every now and then hitting the dry rock.
-To his mind it was like hearing the sound of liquid gold chiming like tiny bells or a heavenly Celeste.
+Listening again, Johnny could hear the faint sound of a trickle, punctuated by little drops hitting the dry rock.
+To his mind, it was like hearing liquid gold chiming like tiny bells or a heavenly celeste.

-Moving ever closer to the source of the sound, Johnny suddenly lost all sense of where it was and could now hear only silence.
+Moving closer to the source of the sound, Johnny suddenly lost all sense of where it was and heard only silence.

 “Damn thing!”

-It was then he felt something falling onto his hand and realised that it was he who had inadvertently stopped the sound as it no longer had a place to fall but his arm.
+Then he felt something falling onto his hand and realised he was the one who had stopped the sound—it no longer had a place to fall except onto his arm.

-Disbelieving of the miracle at first, Johnny had learnt the hard way not to get his hopes up so tried to cover as much of the wall with both hands so as to get a sense of its moistness as a reality and not as an illusion.
-To his mind it felt like a large flannel and as he hugged the wet wall of the rock he attempted to cry but his tear ducts were as dry as the rest of his tired body so wailed instead.
+Disbelieving the miracle at first, Johnny, who had learned the hard way not to get his hopes up, covered as much of the wall as he could with both hands, trying to determine whether the moisture was real or another illusion.
+To him, it felt like a large wet flannel, and as he hugged the wet rock, he tried to cry, but his tear ducts were as dry as the rest of his body, so he simply wailed.

-Opening his mouth to receive the water like a baby drinking milk from its mothers breast, Johnny stopped suddenly remembering to fill his water bottle so he could go to revive Dan if the horse wasn't already dead.
+Opening his mouth to receive the water like a baby drinking milk from its mother’s breast, Johnny stopped himself, remembering his water bottle.
+He had to save some to revive Dan—if the horse wasn’t already dead.

-"I know I'm asking a lot now God.
-But if you can just make sure my boy can keep going a little longer then I'll give him the good news about this miracle you gave us."
+“I know I’m asking a lot now, God.
+But if you can just make sure my boy keeps going a little longer, then I’ll give him the good news about this miracle you gave us.”

-Headed cautiously back toward the moonlit flooded entrance to the rock, Dan knelt down by his motionless steed and dug a small hole in the ground in which he placed his dinner bowl and then gently filled with water from the cave.
+Heading cautiously back toward the moonlit mouth of the cave, Johnny knelt beside his motionless steed and dug a small hole in the ground.
+He set his dinner bowl in it, then gently filled it with water from the cave.

-But Dan didn't respond to either his owner's voice or the soft sound of water being poured into the wooden bowl.
+But Dan didn’t respond to his owner’s voice or the soft sound of water pouring into the wooden bowl.

-Or Johnny's tears which were now finally falling from his eyes.
+Nor to Johnny’s tears, which were now finally falling from his eyes.